 The couple have worked in many restaurants around Australia and overseas – he in the kitchen, she at front of house – including acclaimed Michael’s back in the day on the Brisbane River, and overseas at the Sheraton Grand in Edinburgh, Scotland.
 Mark’s fine dining menu at The Cottage features classic European dishes tweaked according whatever local seasonal produce he can get his hands on.

-In April 2018 The Cottage launches a brunch menu featuring such dishes as house-cured smoked salmon or ham with potato blini, rocket, poached eggs and Hollandaise; apple- wood-smoked pork belly with caponata Siciliana, sweet potato and pumpkin rosti and apple gel; and homemade Toulouse Sausage and fried gnocchi (pictured) with confit cherry tomatoes, roast capsicum and baby spinach.
-For sweeter treats, there are crepes with caramelised orange and butter suace with macerated strawberries and whipped marscarpione.
+In April 2018 The Cottage launched a brunch menu featuring such dishes as house-cured smoked salmon or ham with potato blini, rocket, poached eggs and Hollandaise; apple- wood-smoked pork belly with caponata Siciliana, sweet potato and pumpkin rosti and apple gel; and homemade Toulouse Sausage and fried gnocchi (pictured) with confit cherry tomatoes, roast capsicum and baby spinach.
+For sweeter treats, there are crepes with caramelised orange and butter sauce with macerated strawberries and whipped marscarpone.
 The brunch menu is available from Tues to Fri from 10am and from 8am on Saturdays.